Strain of wild poliovirus eradicated: WHO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GENEVA: Wild poliovirus type 3 has been eradicated, the World Health Organisation said on Thursday, hailing the development as an “historic achievement for humanity” that leaves only one strain of the virus in transmission.
+GENEVA: Wild poliovirus type 3 has been eradicated, the World Health Organization said Thursday, hailing the development as an "historic achievement for humanity" that leaves only one strain of the virus in transmission.

 All three types of wildpolio can cause paralysis and death, but WHO categorises them separately in terms of eradication because of certain virological differences.